openlawteam/docs/docs/openlaw-elements/README.md

 # OpenLaw Elements

 OpenLaw elements is a project to help accelerate development for projects using OpenLaw.
 The main component of OpenLaw elements is `OpenLawForm`.
-This component will then render all other required form elements for a passed in template and associated variable data.
+This component will render all other required form elements for a passed in template and its associated variable data.

 ## Requirements